Resize#

 "fast"– degree 0 (nearest)"linear"– degree 1"quadratic"– degree 2"cubic"– degree 3

-Antialiasing (projection-based, recommended for down-sampling):
+Antialiasing (oblique projection, recommended for downsampling):

 "linear-antialiasing"– (interp=1, analy=0, synthe=1)"quadratic-antialiasing"– (interp=2, analy=1, synthe=2)"cubic-antialiasing"– (interp=3, analy=1, synthe=3)